docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ![Merge Docs Pro add-on](images/image-3.png)

-3. **Optional: Adding Sheet Headers** - Click on the *Add Column Headers* option to add the necessary headers in the Google Sheets.
+3. **Adding Sheet Headers** - Click on the *Add Column Headers* option to add the necessary headers in the Google Sheets.
 This will help you add the input in the correct format for merging.
 If you opt to add the Google Docs directly using the *Select Docs to Merge* option, it will add the necessary headers for the first time.
 The sheets with headers will look like the following image:
 ![Merge input sheet with headers](images/image-4.png)
 4. **Selecting Documents to Merge** - Click on the *Select Docs to Merge* button.
 It will display the File picker, allowing you to select desired Google Docs to merge.
 Select the documents and click on the *Select* button.
 ![Selecting Google Docs to merge](images/image-5.png) All the selected documents will be added to the input sheet and the input type will be detected automatically as Google Docs.
-5. **Customizing the Merge Order and setting the Merge Flag** - Once the Docs are added to the sheet, you can reorder them to the desired merge oder.
+5. **Customizing the Merge Order and setting the Merge flag** - Once the Docs are added to the sheet, you can reorder them to the desired merge oder.
 Additionally, you can set the Merge flag to No, if you want to ignore any document for a specific deliverable.
 The final input sheet for merging will look like the one below:
 ![Google Docs ready for Merging](images/image-6.png)
 6. **Merging the Docs** - When the input is ready, click on the **Merge Docs** button.
 The documents with the Merge Docs flag set to *Yes* will be merged together and a new Google Docs will be created.
 The final output Google Document will be opened automatically in the new tab for your easier access.